sigsum/sigsum/archive/2025-06-09-named-policy-notes.md

 ## Order of priority

+Since we use the `:` prefix to distinguish between file path and named policy, there is no ambiguity there.

-Given that the `-p` option can be interpreted in different ways, it is necessary to decide an order of priority.
+Given that the `-p` option with `:` can be interpreted in two different ways, it is necessary to decide an order of priority between those two.

-One thing we want to avoid is a user accidentally (or getting tricked into) using a different policy than what was intended.
-That can be a reason to give higher priority to the files under `/etc/sigsum/policy/` compared to files in other locations, so that a user does not get unintended behavior because a file happened to be in the current working directory.

-Based on the above reasoning we use the following order of priority, given that the user has specified `-p xyz`:
+We use the following order of priority, given that the user has specified `-p :xyz`:

 - First check if the file `/etc/sigsum/policy/xyz` exists and if so, use that file
 - Then check if `xyz` matches one of the built-in policy names and if so, use that built-in policy
-- Finally check if the file `xyz` exists and if so, use that file

 The above order of priority means that it is possible (although not recommended) to override a built-in policy name by placing a file with that name in the `/etc/sigsum/policy/` directory.

+We could have an environment variable for overriding the location `/etc/sigsum/policy`, and a documented way to use that variable to completely disable locally installed named policies.

-Note that if the user has specified `-p xyz` and the given `xyz` does not match any built-in policy name and also does not match any file under `/etc/sigsum/policy/` then the behavior is as before.
-So things will be backwards compatible except when the name matches either a built-in policy name or a file under `/etc/sigsum/policy/`.
+Note that if the user has specified `-p xyz` (without `:`) then the behavior is the same as before.
+So things will be backwards compatible except in the hopefully rare case where a filename starting with `:` has been used.